mo00ot/Winget-automation/README.md

 - in C:\ create a folder named winget. place files downloaded and open winget.bat as administrator.
 - i configurate the file with Firefox, Notepad++ and advance IP scanner.
-- mod winget.bat for add more program, use winget search (name of the program), copy the ID and mod like this:
+- mod winget.bat for add more program: use winget search (name of the program) in a powershell or cmd, copy the ID and mod like this:
 -
 - OG file